Ami777/collab-ms/README.md

 ## Basic concepts

 The communication is done in Manager-Worker manner.
 When you run your process you usually want to spawn main Manager - we call it CEO Manager.
 This Manager may spawn another Workers and Managers.
 This is done automatically by forking your main process.
-It's up to you to decide how to use Collab - we do not force you to anything.
+It's up to you to decide how to use collab-ms - we do not force you to anything.
 Here we will cover some basic about communication and our proposition of use.

 ### Terminology: